Nina (2023 film)

-Nina is an upcoming Maldivian crime thriller film directed by Ilyas Waheed.
-Produced by Asim Ali and Ahmed Wahyd under IFilms, the film stars Nuzuhath Shuaib in titular role while debutant Sharaf Abdulla, Mariyam Rasheedha and Mariyam Shakeela feature in pivotal roles.
+Nina is a 2023 Maldivian crime thriller film directed by Ilyas Waheed.
+Produced by Asim Ali and Ahmed Wahyd under IFilms, the film stars Nuzuhath Shuaib in title role while debutant Sharaf Abdulla, Mariyam Rasheedha and Mariyam Shakeela feature in pivotal roles.

+Premise

+Nina, a gym and martial arts instructor, finds solace in a relationship with Hamdh, a friend.
+However, her life is disrupted by a dramatic event, leaving her beaten and broken.
+Nina must find revenge seeking justice for those responsible.